Maghnie/docs/engineers/analytics.md

 {% endtab %}

 {% tab title="Example" %}
 For this example we look at a room for an analysis period of two days.
 In this time we can categorize the room comfort level according to the comfort level categories in the table below.
-The PMV level stayes inside the neutral category for the whole 48 hours.
+The PMV level stays inside the neutral category for the whole 48 hours.

 ![](../.gitbook/assets/thermal_comfort_analysis.png)